Fork me on GitHub

 Development is closing in on the "final" 1.0 design, but the rate of change is still high.
 Expect to get your hands dirty.

-Join our Google Group to take part in the design and development, or our announcement list to only be notified for new releases.
+Join our Google Group to take part in the design and development, or in IRC at Freenode #revel.
+You may join our announcement list to only be notified for new releases.

 This section gives you a taste of various parts of the framework: